sugarkwork/sd_expressions_gen/README.md

 All information such as the step number is stored in the payload variable.

+A list of expressions is defined in the expressions variable.
+If there are unnecessary facial expressions, you can delete or add them.
+The key will be the filename and the value will be the actual prompt.

 ## process
 This code functions as follows.
 1. Load the image to be set as the input for ControlNet.